 Fifth, neither the BJP nor the INC had any added stake in the split of Madhya Pradesh.
 Since the constituency boundaries were not redrawn after the breakup, representation in terms of the number of seats, remained the same both at the national and state legislatures, unlike in the reorganization of Uttar Pradesh.
 Apart from an increase in the total number of assembly constituencies in Uttaranchal there were also changes in the number of seats reserved for different groups.
 Earlier, out of 22 assembly seats that this region had in undivided Uttar Pradesh, 3 and 1 were reserved for members belonging to the Scheduled Castes and Scheduled Tribes respectively.
 After reorganization, out of 70 seats in the new Uttaranchal legislature, 11 and 3 were similarly reserved.
-Note that in the reorganization of Madhya Pradesh, the same constituencies were reserved for members of the Scheduled Castes and Schedulencies were reserved for members of the Scheduled Castes and Schedulencies were reserved for members of the Scheduled Castes and Schedulencies were reserved for members of the Scheduled Castes and Schedulencies were reserved for members of the Scheduled Castes and Schedulencies were reserved for members of the Scheduled Castes and Schedulencies were reserved for members of the Scheduled Castes and Schedulencies were reserved for members of the Scheduled Castes and Schedulencies were reserved for members of the Scheduled Castes and Schedulencies were reserved for members of the Scheduled Castes and Schedulencies were reserved for members of the Scheduled Castes and Schedulencies were reserved for members of the Schedulencies and Schedulencies were reserved for members of the Schedulencies and Schedulencies were reserved for members of the Schedulencies and Schedulencies were reserved for members of the Schedulencies and Schedulencies were reserved for members of the Schedulencies and Schedulencies were reserved for members of the Schedulencies and Schedulencies were reserved for members of the Schedulencies and Schedulenc attests to the exogeneity of the breakup.
+Note that in the reorganization of Madhya Pradesh, the same constituencies were reserved for members of the Scheduled Castes and Scheduled Tribes both before and after the breakup.

+A final point to note is that the main reason undivided Madhya Pradesh was subdivided into two separate entities was the large size of the state, both in terms of area and population, and significant cultural and linguistic heterogeneity across the eastern and western parts of the state.6 This further attests to the exogeneity of the breakup.
 As seen in Table 1, at the time of the split Madhya Pradesh had a population of about 80 million people - if it were an independent country it would be the 13th most populous in the world, just after Germany.
 By comparison, California, the most populous state in the U.S., had a population of 36 million on July 1, 2004 and Texas at that time had only 22 million people.
 Madhya Pradesh was also the largest state in India in terms of geographic area before the breakup.